dfelinto/blender-manual/manual/advanced/command_line/arguments.rst

 ``--python-use-system-env``
    Allow Python to use system environment variables such as ``PYTHONPATH`` and the user site-packages directory.
 ``--addons`` ``<addon(s)>``
-   Comma separated list of add-ons (no spaces).
+   Comma separated list (no spaces) of add-ons to enable in addition to any default add-ons.

 .. _command-line-args-logging-options: